 It's not just first-time homeowners who have to find budget furniture.
-In fact, almost everyone, at one time or another, had to furnish a home or apartment on a budget.
-I know that I borrowed furniture from my parents, gratefully took grandparents' offerings, and shopped at garage sales.
+Almost everyone, at one time or another, had to furnish a home or apartment on a budget.
+Many people have borrowed furniture from their parents, gratefully taken grandparents' offerings, or shopped at garage sales.

-But eventually, I wanted something to trade out the hand-me-downs from family and strangers for things that would actually help me create a more mature and coordinated home.
+But eventually, you might want something to trade out the hand-me-downs from family and strangers for things that would help you create a more mature and coordinated home.

-I had to find ways to stretch my mini-budget without sacrificing my taste for nice things.
-I was surprised to find out how many places there were to find bargains.
+You might have to find ways to stretch your mini-budget without sacrificing your taste for nice things.
+You might be surprised to find out how many places there were to find bargains.